himanshu1020/Face_recognition-vgg16-transfer_learning/README.md

 # Face_recognition-vgg16-transfer_learning
 This Is a basic model to recognise multiclass Faces, just to get a basic understanding about CNN and opencv.
-There are so many better algoriths and models are available in the market which are far more reliable and accurate.
+There are so many better algorithms and models available in the market which are far more reliable and accurate.

 In this project the main thing to learn are: